marcusoftnet/marcusoftnet.github.io/_posts/2018-12-12-busy-dentists.md

  - Kanban
 ---

-When I introduce agile I do that through a nice little quandrat originally from the [This is Lean](https://thisislean.com/) book by [Pär Åhlström](http://parahlstrom.com/) and [Niclas Modig](https://twitter.com/leanonmyself), and visualized by [Håkan Forss](https://www.marcusoft.net/img/thisIsLean.png).
+When I introduce agile I do that through a nice little quadrant originally from the [This is Lean](https://thisislean.com/) book by [Pär Åhlström](http://parahlstrom.com/) and [Niclas Modig](https://twitter.com/leanonmyself), and visualized by [Håkan Forss](https://www.marcusoft.net/img/thisIsLean.png).
 I've [wrote about it here](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).
 This post will only focus on the top left triangle - where we focus on maximizing resource utilization.

 But I've noticed that personal stories sticks better and I have used a story about my dentist to show an example of a setting that focuses heavily on the resource utilization.